 - Dehydration is also linked directly to dry mouth.
-High intensity exercise or water loss through expulsion of bodily fluids (like diarrhea) are temporary.
+High-intensity exercise or water loss through the expulsion of bodily fluids (like diarrhea) are temporary.
 Dehydration may or may not be treatable simply by drinking more water.

 There are dental care products designed for people who suffer from dry mouth.
 Look for toothpaste and mouthwash that provide temporary relief.
 There are also prescription substitutes that wet the mouth to be used under a doctor’s supervision.